mendix/docs/content/refguide/generate-rest-resource.md

 ## 1 Introduction

-You can publish a REST resource with basic operations based on an entity by right-clicking on an entity in the domain model, and selecting **Expose as REST resource**.
+You can publish a REST resource with basic operations based on an entity by right-clicking an entity in the domain model and selecting **Expose as REST resource**.
 Alternatively, you can drag an entity or message definition onto the list of resources of a published REST service.

-This page describes the options that you have once you do that.
+This page describes the options you have once you perform one of these actions.

-## 2 REST service
+## 2 REST Service

 This only shows up when you click **Expose as REST resource** in the domain model.
-Choose a service to generate the resource and operation in.
+Next, choose a service in which to generate the resource and operation.

 ## 3 General

-### 3.1 Resource name
+### 3.1 Resource Name

 Type the name of the resource that you want to publish.

-### 3.2 Key attribute
+### 3.2 Key Attribute

 To be able to create a **Get by key** or a **Delete** operation, there needs to be a unique attribute on the entity.
 Select that attribute here.